Claude Makélélé

-Claude Makélélé Sinda (born 18 February 1973) is a French football manager and former professional player who played as a defensive midfielder.
-He is currently a youth coach and technical mentor at Chelsea, having formerly been the head coach of Belgian First Division A club Eupen.
+Claude Makélélé Sinda ([klod makele'le]; born 18 February 1973) is a French football manager and former professional player who played as a defensive midfielder.
+He last managed Super League Greece club Asteras Tripolis.
+Regarded as one of the greatest defensive midfielders of all time, Makélélé has been credited with redefining the defensive midfield role in English football, especially during the 2004–05 FA Premier League season, where he played a key role in helping Chelsea win the title with 95 points.
+In homage, the defensive midfield position is sometimes colloquially known as the "Makélélé Role".

 In his playing career, which ended at Paris Saint-Germain, Makélélé also played for Nantes, Marseille, Celta Vigo, Real Madrid and Chelsea.
 He won league titles in France, Spain and England, as well as the 2001–02 UEFA Champions League during his time with Real Madrid.
+Furthermore, Makélélé was once selected in the FIFPRO Men's World 11 while playing for Chelsea.

-Makélélé was a French international for 13 years, and was part of the France national team which reached the final of the 2006 FIFA World Cup.
+Born in Zaire, Makélélé was a French international for 13 years and was part of the France national team which reached the final of the 2006 FIFA World Cup.
 He also represented his nation at the 2002 FIFA World Cup, two UEFA European Championships and the 1996 Summer Olympics.

-Regarded as one of the greatest players in his position, Makélélé has been credited with redefining the defensive midfield role in English football, especially during the 2004–05 FA Premier League season, where he played a key role in helping Chelsea win the title with 95 points.
-In homage, the defensive midfield position is sometimes colloquially known as the "Makélélé Role".